Enter Bird's Name in Search Box:

 |9" 23cm||14.5" 36.8cm||2oz 56.7g||Fringillidae||Pinicola enucleator|

 Distribution: Prefers a cooler climate, which includes mountainous terrains.
-In the winter months, it may move into deciduous growths, in search of seeds and buds.
-Seen from Newfoundland and Labrador through the all the provinces, especially the provinces northern regions, Northwest Territories, Yukon Territory, and Alaska.
-Also, can be seen in the Rocky Mountain range, and other isolated pockets in the North-western USA States.
+In the winter months, it may move into deciduous growths in search of seeds and buds.
+Seen from Newfoundland and Labrador throughout all the provinces, especially the northern region provinces, Northwest Territories, Yukon Territory and Alaska.
+It may also be seen in the Rocky Mountain range and other isolated pockets in the northwestern US states.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Hinterland Who's Who Welcome to the Web site for Hinterland Who's Who It all started in 1963, with black-and-white vignettes about the loon, the moose, the gannet and the beaver.
 For more than 50 years, Hinterland Whos Who has proudly been bringing Canadas iconic wildlife directly into Canadians homes.
 Re-launched in 2003, the new series serves to rebuild the connection thousands of viewers made with wildlife through the original series.
 Welcome to our new website!
 Have a look around, and learn how you can help ensure that the wildlife remains part of what it means to be Canadian.